comingofflais-com/LLM-Moderator-for-wpForo/README.md

    - Configure your preferred AI model
       Single model: deepseek/deepseek-chat-v3.1
       Model chain: deepseek/deepseek-chat-v3.1:x-ai/grok-beta:mistralai/mistral-7b-instruct
-   - Free models are available on OpenRouter, but are not recommended.
+   - Free models are available on OpenRouter, but are not recommended (free will time out or not follow prompt).
 AI moderation is relatively cost efficient.
    - Set key usage limits as needed (recommended to set and modify key limit to avoid unwanted billing, and issues related to cyber crimes).
 Set up notification when usage limits are being reached.
-   - If key is at limit or your account is out of credits, the moderation will simply be skipped
+   - If key is at limit, or your account is out of credits, the moderation will simply be skipped, make sure to enable OpenRouter alerts

 2. **Flag Types Setup**:
    - Configure different flag types (FLAG, NSFW, SPAM, etc.)